 A Registered Social Worker from another province may find it easier to become registered as a social worker in Nova Scotia if you are already registered as a social worker with one or more Canadian social work regulatory authorities.
 Applicants will need to complete the application process below to confirm that they are in good standing with the regulatory authority in their former region.

-If you are not relocating to Nova Scotia, and wish to engage in electronic social work practice across provincial borders, please see our Telepractice application page.
+If you aren’t relocating to Nova Scotia, but wish to engage in electronic social work practice across provincial borders so that you can maintain a therapeutic relationship with a client who is moving here, please see our Telepractice application page instead.

 Applicants from a CASWE accredited program will have their credentials assessed and reviewed by the Board of Examiners.
 Based on the information provided in your application, the Board will determine your registration status as a Registered Social Worker or Social Worker Candidate.